 The best way to enjoy coconut water is to buy a young coconut, take a hammer to the top, and enjoy it fresh and raw.
-If you want to buy coconut water in the store, you need to be more selective since many companies are going out of their way to deliver cheap coconut water that lasts for two years on a shelf, often from concentrate and with added sugar and flavors.
+If you want to buy coconut water in the store, you need to be more selective since many companies are going out of their way to deliver cheap coconut water.
+These are processed to last for two years on a shelf, often from concentrate and with added sugar and flavors.
 That should make you suspicious and I would like to see raw coconut water tested in additional studies.

 There are a few things you want to look for with coconut water.
 First, it should be in the refrigerated section, use young coconuts and is not pasteurized.
 Second, it should not not contain any added ingredients like natural flavors, fruit juice or sugar.
 The companies I have found that follow these guidelines include Harmless Harvest, Unoco, Liquitera, Vital Juice and Juice Press.
 Many of these use a process called HPP, which sterilizes the juice with pressure instead of heat.
 This keeps the vitamins and enzymes intact.

 I have been getting questions about what water bottles I recommend.
 I use a 40 oz. stainless steel water bottle that doesn’t have an aluminum lining like most stainless bottles do.
 It’s called a hydro flask and will keep drinks cold or hot.
 Very satisfying to have a cold drink after a few hours on a trail.
 I take out the bladder of a 50 oz.
 Camelbak because I don’t want to worry about using an electrolyte drink in it and cleaning afterward, and the hydroflask fits there perfectly.
 This size isn’t too cumbersome on your body and is great for hikes or trail runs.

 Worst Electrolyte Drinks for 2020